Thermoplastic Materials

 Semi-Crystalline thermoplastics are excellent for wear and structural applications.

-Compared to amorphous thermoplastics, these semi-crystallines tend to have better chemical resistance, electrical properties, and a lower coefficient of friction.
-However, semi-crystalline plastics are challenging to thermoform, difficult to bond, have a sharp melting point, and have lesser impact strength.
+Compared to amorphous thermoplastics, semi-crystalline thermoplastics tend to have better chemical resistance, electrical properties and a lower coefficient of friction.
+However, semi-crystalline plastics are challenging to thermoform, difficult to bond, have a sharp melting point and, additionally, have low impact strength.

 PLASTIC FAMILIES:

-Thermoplastics can be further categorized into families by temperature rating.
+Thermoplastic Materials can be further categorized into families, particularly by temperature rating.

-Each family comprises amorphous and semi-crystalline plastics with distinct advantages and disadvantages, depending on what is trying to be achieved.,
+Each family contains amorphous and semi-crystalline plastics with distinct advantages and disadvantages, depending on what is trying to be achieved.

 COMMODITY THERMOPLASTICS:

-AT THE BOTTOM OF THE PYRAMID, COST-EFFECTIVE COMMODITY PLASTICS SUCH AS PP, PE, PVC, PS, AND PET POLYMERS ARE FOUND IN SEMI-CRYSTALLINE AND AMORPHOUS FORMS.
+AT THE BOTTOM OF THE PYRAMID, COST-EFFECTIVE COMMODITY PLASTICS – SUCH AS PP, PE, PVC, PS AND PET POLYMERS – ARE MAINLY UTILIZED IF EXCEPTIONAL PROPERTIES ARE NOT NECESSARY.

-These plastics don’t require highly-engineered properties and are produced at larger volumes to support many everyday applications.
+These plastics do not require highly-engineered properties and are produced at larger volumes, in order to support many everyday applications.

 • Textiles